DisCoTec/discotec.github.io/2019/forte.md

 * __Emerging challenges and hot topics in distributed systems__ (broadly construed)

-  Examples include: software-defined networks, distributed ledgers, smart contracts, and blockchain technologies.
+  Formal specification, verification and  analysis of emerging systems and applications, such as, for instance, software-defined networks, distributed ledgers, smart contracts, and blockchain technologies.

 ## Special Issue
 Selected papers will be invited to a special issue of [**Logical Methods in Computer Science**](https://lmcs.episciences.org).